zilunzhang/Car-And-Orientation-Detection-FRCNN/README.md

 - run train_net.py to train the network or you can use pre-trained model on google drive.
 - run test_kitti.py on Faster_RCNN_with_KITTI/faster_rcnn/test_KITTI to look result for Faster-RCNN
 - run FRCNN_getaccuracy.py on Faster_RCNN_with_KITTI/faster_rcnn/test_FRCNN_3d to get the accuracy and confusion matrix.
 - run run3d.py on Faster_RCNN_with_KITTI/faster_rcnn/test_FRCNN_3d to get the result demo for 3d bounding box.
+Note for this one you need to download the right Object dataset from KITTI and put them to specific location following the instruction on code file.